har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 * [Endpoint feedback](https://www.microchip.com/forums/m547546.aspx)

 # Software Development Environment
-* Ubuntu 22.04 AMDx64
+* Ubuntu 24.04.2 LTS AMDx64
-* STM32CubeIDE v1.16.0 (required only for toolchain binaries)
+* [STM32CubeIDE v1.18.1](https://www.st.com/en/development-tools/stm32cubeide.html).
+This is only required for the compiler and build tool binaries.
+Download the Debian Linux Installer, extract the setup shell script and install using `sudo sh ./st-stm32cubeide_1.18.1_24813_20250409_2138_amd64.deb_bundle.sh`
+.
+The tools will be installed in `/opt/st/stm32cubeide_1.18.1`
 * [STLink V2 tools](https://github.com/stlink-org/stlink/releases).
 Install the .deb package using `sudo apt install xxx.deb`.
 I used a cheap STLink V2 clone.
-It accepted a firmware upgrade from STM32CubeIDE v1.16.0 and still works (YMMV).
-Connect ONLY the SCK, DIO and GND pins on the STLink V2 SWD interface.
-Connect the Black Pill via USB cable  to the host to supply 5V power.
+It accepted a firmware upgrade from STM32CubeIDE and still works (YMMV).
+Connect ONLY the SCK, DIO and GND pins on the STLink V2 interface to the Black Pill dev board.
+Connect the dev board via USB cable  to the PC to supply 5V power.

 ## Build and flash  from Terminal
 * The project is a bare bones Makefile project and includes a snapshot of startup, linker script, CMSIS and HAL code from STM32 F4 firmware library v1.28.0.
-You do not need to install this library unless you want to create your own F4xx projects using STM32CubeIDE.
+You do not need to install this library unless you want to create your own F4xx projects using the STM32 Cube IDE.
 * Edit `Makefile` to
-  * Select STM32F411 or STM32F401 MCU
+  * Select STM32F411 / STM32F401 MCU
+  * Select PCM5102A / UDA1334ATS DAC
-  * Enable MCLK output generation on STM32F411.
-This is optional, use this for DACs that cannot generate MCK internally from the bit clock.
+  * Optional enable of MCLK output generation on STM32F411.
+Not required for PCM5102A and UDA1334ATS DACS.
+Use this for DACs that cannot generate MCK internally from the bit clock.
-  * Select PCM5102A or UDA1334ATS DAC
   * Enable diagnostic printout on serial UART port.
-* [Check this example](docs/example_build.txt) for the build steps :
+* [See this example](docs/example_build.txt) for the build steps :
     * Add the paths to the toolchain binaries to your environment `PATH` variable.
 Installing STLink V2 tools should have already added the path to `st-flash`.
     * Run `make clean`, `make all`, `make flash` to build and flash the binary.